Jade-Jones-dev/ai_machine_learning/week_1_project/README.md

 **Project Outline**

 - Objective: Write a Python script that pings a REST endpoint and logs JSON results.
-- Steps:
-  - Set up a virtual environment.
-  - Use `requests` to GET API data.
-  - Print/log the results to a file.
-- Deliverable: Python file with README for setup.

 1. Install Python 3.12 and create a project folder.
 2. Create and activate a virtual environment with `python -m venv .venv`.
 3. Write `ping_api.py` that sends a GET request to https://httpbin.org/get and prints the JSON.
+  - Use `requests` to GET API data.
+  - Print/log the results to a file.
 4. Push the script and a one-paragraph README to GitHub.
+6. Deliverable: Python file with README for setup.

 **Checklist**
 - [ ] Virtual environment set up